 There were important aspects of the outcomes in the very simplistic example.
-First, all distributions performed well at low uncertainty which was expected given that a log-normal and normal distribution are close approximations in this range.
+First, all distributions performed well at low uncertainty, which was expected given that a log-normal and normal distribution are close approximations in this range.
 This shows that a normal distribution is a good approximation for stochastic sam- pling radiation transport codes for materials with low relative uncertainties.
-At large uncertainty, where negative values are drawn often, there were many differences that impact the results of sampling.
+At large uncertainty, where negative values are drawn often, there were many differences that affect the results of sampling.

 The normal and log-normal distributions predicted the mean Cartesian coordinate values well.
 However, the range of radii from the points were different as the underlying distributions behaved differently at large uncertainty as the log-normal distribution most probable value is lower value but has a larger likelihood of sampling relatively large numbers.
 The negative value removed normal distribution overestimated the mean value as more emphasis was placed on the larger numbers.
 Manipulations could have been made to weight lesser valued non-negative samples to create a better fitting solution; however, this would still not be completely representative of the normal distribution.
 In any case, sampling from a normal distribution was not the optimal solution when the uncertainty in the data was large.
-The neutron transport uncertainties and sampling method are fortunately somewhat mitigated because uncertainties are generally larger in regions where the reaction cross-section is lower, so the net result on the problem may be reduced.
+The neutron transport uncertainties and sampling method are fortunately somewhat mitigated because uncertainties are generally larger in regions where the reaction cross section is lower, so the net result on the problem may be reduced.

 The methodology for sampling the nuclear data libraries utilized the multivariate normal distribution to stay consistent with Sampler and the other versions of stochastic sampling methods noted.
-The uncertainties of the reaction cross-sections utilized by the IRDFF are below 10%, so the impact of utilizing the multivariate normal distribution instead of one more closely following the physics is minimal.
+The uncertainties of the reaction cross sections utilized by the IRDFF are below 10%, so the impact of utilizing the multivariate normal distribution instead of one more closely following the physics is minimal.
 It is important to understand the implications of utilizing each sampling method.
-The impact to this research is that the true nuclear data uncertainty may not be fully achievable, but rather an estimation of the uncertainty is determined.
+The effect on this research is that the true nuclear data uncertainty may not be fully achievable, but rather an estimation of the uncertainty is determined.

 Statistical Bootstrapping of Sampler Results